Roohanak/Group_project_dbms/yt_enterprise Database-Readme.txt

-# README - yt_enterprise Database
+# README - yt_enterprise_dump Database

-This README provides instructions for setting up and using the `yt_enterprise` MySQL database along with the provided SQL dump file.
+This README provides instructions for setting up and using the `yt_enterprise_dump.sql` MySQL database along with the provided SQL dump file.

 ## Table of Contents